Nexus-Mods/game-oblivionremastered/README.md

 ## Blueprint\Logic mods

-If a Blueprint\Logic mod is detected, it's deployment folder is `./OblivionRemastered/Content/Paks/LogicMods`.
-These mods are detected by reading the contents of the PAK file and looking at it's mount point.
-If this fails, then Vortex falls back to looking for the existence of a `LogicMods` folder within the archive.
+Automatic Blueprint/Logic mod detection relies on the mod archive to include the `LogicMods` folder within its structure.
+Alternatively if the archive structure does not include it, the user can select the `Blueprint Mod` mod type by double clicking on the respective mod inside the mods page, and changing the mod type via the dropdown button in the mod panel.

 ## Unsupported mods

-Vortex doesn't officially support managing of mods that are reshades, save game\config edits or require external tools (apart from UE4SS and UnrealPakTool).
+Vortex doesn't officially support managing of mods that are reshades, save game\config edits or require external tools (apart from UE4SS).

-# Known Issues

-- Paktool is currently unable to list the contents of pak files.

 # See also